-Subject: Full-Mouth Debridement To Enable Comprehensive Evaluation and Diagnosis
+Subject: Full-Mouth Debridement to Enable Comprehensive Periodontal Evaluation and Diagnosis on a Subsequent Visit

 This procedure may be considered for coverage under certain dental plans.
 Treatment must be determined to be necessary, appropriate and consistent with the guidelines established by the American Academy of Periodontology (AAP) and the American Dental Association (ADA).

-D4355 - Full-mouth debridement to enable comprehensive evaluation and diagnosis
+D4355 - Full-mouth debridement to enable comprehensive periodontal evaluation and diagnosis on a subsequent visit

 Original policy: April 12, 2005